-At Quit Alcohol, we offer information about addiction and help to access drug and alcohol detox services.
+At Quit Alcohol, we offer information about addiction and help to access alcohol detox services.
 Our rehab advisors prioritize helping individuals find professional care to safely undergo detox.

 What Is Alcohol Detox?

 Alcohol detox or detoxification is a medical process where an alcoholic weans off the potentially dangerous side effects of sudden alcohol cessation with medication and a long-term treatment plan to ensure continuing recovery of the mind and body.

 Putting down the last drink can lead to dangerous withdrawal symptoms for an alcoholic.
 According to Harvard Medical School studies, between 5-25% of people who go through serious alcohol withdrawal die from the ordeal.
 It is crucial not to attempt alcohol detox on your own.
 Seek professional help when detoxing.

 Sudden alcohol cessation causes dangerous withdrawal symptoms like delirium tremens.
 In inpatient detox, medical professionals often substitute drugs like benzodiazepines that have similar effects to that of alcohol to prevent uncomfortable withdrawal symptoms.
 Following detox, a facility will often have other forms of treatment and therapy to guide the recovering alcoholic to maintain sobriety and avoid relapse.